oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ##### `dedicated`

 Specifies if this operator will only manage WebLogic Domains in the same namespace in which the operator itself is deployed.
-If set as `true`, then the `domainNamespaces` value below is ignored.
+If set to `true`, then the `domainNamespaces` value is ignored.

 Defaults to `false`.